-An Incomplete Grade (I) can only be issued for an undergraduate student who has met one of the following criteria: The student has successfully completed all course requirements to date but is faced with unexpected circumstances during the final weeks of the semester resulting in the inability to complete course requirements by the end of the semester.
+I "An Incomplete Grade (I) can only be issued for an undergraduate student who has met one of the following criteria: The student has successfully completed all course requirements to date but is faced with unexpected circumstances during the final weeks of the semester resulting in the inability to complete course requirements by the end of the semester.
 The student must have, in the instructor's estimation, the ability to complete missed course requirements outside of class and by the end of the eighth week of the following semester.
 The instructor must agree to evaluate the student's work and replace the Incomplete grade before the end of the following semester.
 An agreement specifying work to be completed and a due date must be signed by both instructor and student and approved by the Department Chair.
 The instructor is responsible for obtaining the final evaluation and submitting a letter grade to replace the Incomplete by the eighth week of the following semester.
-An agreement specifying the need for the final evaluation from the external supervisor must be signed by both instructor and approved by the Department Chair.
-If you are absent from your final presentation(s); incomplete course requirements and absences above the course allotment.
-Sub-standard work.
-C Work of average quality and with average participation.
-Assignments presented on time, regular attendance. good participation, and steady significant efforts throughout.
-Many students receive this grade.
-"B" requirements, along with outstanding participation and work.
-A small number of students normally receive this grade.
-(100-95%=A; 94-90%=A-; 89-86%=B+; 85-83%=B; 82-80% = B - 79.76% = C + 75.73% = C 72.70% = C - 69.60%= D; 59% and Below = F) Return student work (NA)
+An agreement specifying the need for the final evaluation from the external supervisor must be signed by both instructor and approved by the Department Chair."

+- F If you are absent from your final presentation(s); incomplete course requirements, no participation and absences above the course allotment.
+(Judging from past experience, some students will earn this grade). - D Sub-standard work. - C Work of average quality and with average participation. - B Assignments presented on time, regular attendance, good participation, and steady significant efforts throughout.
+(Normally, a significant number of students receive this grade). - A "B" requirements, along with outstanding participation and work.
+(Normally, a small number of students receive this grade).

+''' (100-95%=A; 94-90%= A-; 89-87% = B+; 86-83%= B; 82-80%= B -; 79-77% = C+; 76-73%= C; 72-70%= C -; 69-60%= D; 59% and Below = F)